Online Originals: Carolina Greenhouses in Kinston grows hemp to keep up with demand

 It has also been found to help with pain, anxiety, and insomnia as well as more serious conditions like seizures.
 Trials have shown CBD to help with heroin or opioid addiction.

-“There are some very promising trials that show just three days on high dose CBD, in the 600 milligram range, have been very effective for getting people off of heroin,” said Parker.
+“There are some very promising trials that show just three days on high dose CBD, in the 600-milligram range, has been very effective for getting people off of heroin,” said Parker.

 When purchasing CBD, consumers should be savvy.
 Certain online retailers such as Amazon.com do not allow the sale of CBD products through their website.
 Parker says if a product claims to have CBD and is sold on Amazon, it probably doesn’t contain the substance.

 CBD retailers should be able to show a certificate of analysis.
 This is 3rd party lab testing.
-The certificate shows how many milligrams of CBD are in the product per milliliter.
+The certificate shows how many milligrams of CBD is in the product per milliliter.

 Carolina Greenhouses has literature about hemp, CBD and more.
 It’s called “A Physician’s Guide to CBD Products.”
 It’s written by Holly Parker, M.D.
 Anyone who would like a free copy of the pamphlet can call Carolina Greenhouses at (252) 523-9300.